Advance Auto Parts (AAP)

 Competitors offering auto parts and accessories include AutoZone (NYSE:AZO), O’Reilly Automotive (NASDAQ:ORLY), Genuine Parts (NYSE:GPC), and private company Pep Boys.

-As you can see below, Advance Auto Parts’s revenue declined by 1.3% per year over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it closed stores.
+As you can see below, Advance Auto Parts’s revenue declined by 8.3% per year over the last three years as it closed stores.

 Advance Auto Parts Quarterly Revenue